ihavethatonvinyl/blog/content/conversations/superdestroyer.md

 draft: false
 featuredImage: /images/upload/superdestroyer-ihtov.jpg
 ---
+*You know, a lot of those are really beat up that I find though, I actually don't buy them very often because they're in bad condition.
+I bought a copy of Black Flag Damaged.
+Yeah, it sounds like shit.
+I would expect nothing less from a bunch of punks who probably played that vinyl to death.*

+*<!--more>*

 ### Would you like to introduce yourself, tell us a little bit about your projects you have going on?

 Hi, my name is John.
 I recorded a new record this year.
 I put out a lot of new music in general, but I put out a new record recently called *[Nelson Comes to Visit](https://superdestroyer.bandcamp.com/album/nelson-comes-to-visit)* which I made with my friend Nelson.
 For about 20 years I had an affinity for independent music for a long time, and so my friend and I started labeling, we started investing in stuff, and that really got me thrown into this music thing a whole lot more, collecting tapes and all that kind of stuff.
 So it's a feedback loop here, but I would say that's probably the most important thing to know about me is this project.